payush624/payush624/README.md

 ### ✨ About Me ✨
 - 🔭 I’m currently working as an Operation Executive in Mumbai, India
 - 🌱 I’m currently learning Data Analysis and Statistics
-- 📚 I Love Data Cleaning and using Excel,Sheets for my day to day work.
+- 📚 I Love Data Cleaning and using Excel, G-Sheets for my day to day work.